amitmse/in_Python_/Logistic Regression/README.md

 ## Ordinary Least Squares (OLS):
 	Finds parameter values that minimizing the error.
 Assumptions of Linear regression:

+For Model:

 	1. Linear in parameters :
 		Issue	: Beta not multiplied or divided by any other parameter.
                           Incorrect and unreliable model which leads to error in result.
 		Solution: Transformations of independent variables

+For Variable:

+	2. No perfect multicollinearity :
+		Issue: Issue: Regression coefficient variance will increase
+		Test: VIF

+For Error Tearm:

+	3. Normality of residuals :
+		Issue: OLS estimators won’t have the desirable BLUE property

-	2. Mean of residuals is zero :
+	4. Mean of residuals is zero :
 		Issue: Error terms has zero mean and doesn’t depend on the independent variables.
 			Thus, there must be no relationship between the independent variable and the error term

-	3. Homoscedasticity of residuals /equal variance of residuals Example	: Family income to predict luxury spending.
+	5. Homoscedasticity of residuals /equal variance of residuals Example	: Family income to predict luxury spending.
 Residuals are very small for low values of family income (less spend on luxury) while there is great variation in the size of the residuals for wealthier families.
 Standard errors are biased and it leads to